Trusted WordPress tutorials, when you need them most.

 Click Add New Accommodation Type button

-Here, you can enter the name of the room, like ‘Deluxe King Room’ or ‘Sea View Apartment.’
+Here, enter the name of the room, like ‘Deluxe King Room.’
+Add a detailed description so guests know what to expect.

 I also recommend uploading a few high-quality photos using the featured image and gallery options.
 Good visuals can make a big difference when guests are deciding which room to book.